Toy balloon: Uses

 Toy balloons can be filled with water and used in a variety of ways, usually for fun.
 They can be thrown, or set up to drop on the head of an unsuspecting victim.
+Water balloons are balloons specifically designed to be filled with water.

 Some Australians report using water balloons around their house during bushfires, as the heat of the flames breaks the balloon and causes the water to land on the fire.